jesugq/compiler-simplified-syntax-tree/README.md

-    union data {            // Data of this node. int instruction;    // Instruction to execute of this node. char * identifier;  // Identifier to read of this node. int int_value;      // Integer depiction of the value. int float_Value;    // Float depiction of the value.
+    union data {            // Data of this node. int instruction;    // Instruction to execute of this node. char * identifier;  // Identifier to read of this node.
+        NUMERIC value;      // Value of the item, its type being inside.
     }
 } node;
 ```